digital-asset/daml/docs/source/getting-started/installation.rst

 can install it as follows:

-- Canton can be downloaded from the respective `repository <https://digitalasset.jfrog.io/artifactory/canton-enterprise/>`_ , or you can use our Canton Enterprise Docker images as described in our `Docker instructions <https://www.canton.io/docs/dev/user-manual/usermanual/docker.html#docker-instructions>`_.
+- Canton can be downloaded from this `repository <https://digitalasset.jfrog.io/artifactory/canton-enterprise/>`_ , or you can use our Canton Enterprise Docker images as described in our `Docker instructions <https://www.canton.io/docs/dev/user-manual/usermanual/docker.html#docker-instructions>`_.
 - On Windows, download the installer from Artifactory_ instead of Github releases.